Saturday Apr 3rd, 2021, 0600-1900

 Cottonwood Springs Corral to Pigeon Creek Seg 16, mm 306

 I was a bit restless overnight.
-While normally dead quite, this spot featured a series of weird sounds.
+While most nights are normally dead quite, this spot featured a series of weird sounds.
 I think most were birds but just as I was falling asleep, I heard a loud snort followed by a nicker.
-Wild horses…I knew I had seen horse poop in the canyon earlier.
+Wild horses…I knew I’d seen horse poop in the canyon earlier.
 They apparently smelled us and were afraid to pass, eventually going by in the nearby wash based on the sound their hooves made on rocks.

 Ironically, in all this time we’ve never been disturbed by cows overnight, save for the occasional distant moo.
 During a recent Florida backpacking trip, we were tormented by a bull.
 He was eating grass and bellowing right next to the tent, so loud that I felt my sleeping pad vibrate.
 I was pretty terrified that night.
 I’m glad the bovines have kept their distance on this trip.
 I try to pay them respect whenever we pass but my karma is hurt every time I eat a burger or stick of beef jerky.
 I should just eat more chicken.